 - Orange zest 1

 - Lemon zest 1

 - Vanilla essence

 - Pinch of salt

-- Place the whole wheat flour and sugar on the table or electric dough mixer.
+- Place the whole wheat flour and sugar on the table or kneading machine.

 - Dissolve the yeast in the warm milk and let it rest for 15 minutes.
 Then add and mix.